codemaster1104/speech/README.md

 3)in the path variable put the path of chrome or desired web browser and change all "\" in path with "/" and add " %s" in the end of path

 4)Now say the name of desired website for eg "amazon.com"

+NOTE: wait for 0.5 sec after it says 'say something'